-- The number of students will be limited to 35 square feet per student.
-Class sections were re-allocated to accommodate individual classroom capacities. - Students will be taught about proper distancing, handwashing, bathroom procedures during the first weeks of school, and continuing throughout the year as needed. - Hallways will contain distancing signage, along with a one directional flow pattern. - Staff will be trained in procedures and protocols by school administration, along with cleaning procedures and symptoms of COVID to be aware of by local, medical professionals prior to in-person learning.
-Trainings will likely be virtual, but if in person, while following social distance guidelines is possible. - Upon learning of a confirmed COVID-19 case, we will notify the LPHA immediately (via phone), as well as the school community (via email).
-We will follow any quarantine and closure requirements given by the - Disinfection will include end of day cleaning by a custodial team to all classrooms and common areas.
+- Class sections were re-allocated to accommodate individual classroom capacities, keeping 3 feet of distance between students and 6 feet between teacher and students - Students will be taught about proper distancing, handwashing, bathroom procedures during orientation with follow-up during the first weeks of school.
+These efforts will continue throughout the year as needed. - Hallways will contain distancing signage, along with a one directional flow pattern. - Staff will be trained in procedures and protocols by school administration, along with cleaning procedures and symptoms of COVID to be aware of by local, medical professionals prior to in-person learning.
+Trainings will likely be virtual, but if in person, while following social distance guidelines. - Upon learning of a confirmed COVID-19 case, we will notify the LPHA immediately (via phone), as well as the school community (via email).
+We will follow any quarantine and closure requirements given by the LPHA. - School staff has been trained to administer rapid COVID tests, and these tests will be administered following OHA guidelines. - Disinfection will include end of day cleaning by a custodial team to all classrooms and common areas.
 Bathrooms and high frequency touch points will be cleaned by daytime custodial staff throughout the day.
-Activity areas (P.E., outdoor areas, etc.) will be disinfected between each cohort group and at the end of the day. - We will comply with all requirements of the LPHA, including surrendering contact tracing logs, when needed. - Students and staff will be screened daily, by thermometer upon entry to the facility.
-Staff will be trained on monitoring for additional symptoms. - Students or staff who present with symptoms upon entry will not be admitted to the building.
-Students or staff who discover symptoms throughout the day will be isolated in an area, while monitored, until they are picked up by a parent/guardian. - Individual tracing logs will be kept for each student and teacher.
-Weekly contacts will be kept below 100.
+Activity areas (P.E., outdoor areas, etc.) will be disinfected between each cohort group and at the end of the day. - Hand sanitizer is available at the entry to each classroom and throughout the school. - We will comply with all requirements of the LPHA, including surrendering contact tracing logs, when needed. - Students and staff will be screened daily upon entry to the facility.
+Student health screening information will be collected using an app, and a visual screening conducted prior to entering the building.
+Staff have been trained on monitoring for additional symptoms. - Students or staff who present with symptoms upon entry will not be admitted to the building.
+Students or staff who discover symptoms throughout the day will be isolated in an area, while monitored, until they are picked up by a parent/guardian.
+Rapid COVID tests will be administered, when deemed necessary, by trained staff members. - Individual tracing logs will be kept for each student and teacher.
 Logs will be reviewed at each class change after classroom attendance is taken.
-An additional log will be kept in the office for any adult who enters the building (maintenance staff, etc.) - All tracing logs will kept for at least a rolling four weeks, and will be shared with the LPHA immediately upon request. - LPHA will be contacted ASAP upon a confirmed case, and we will fully cooperate with required disinfecting, cleaning and contact tracing guidelines. - In an outbreak situation, we will comply with the LPHA to limit or close the physical school, or utilize digital learning for specific cohorts, for a specified time. - The school's Communicable Disease Management Plan was updated in July 2020, including the COVID-19 Specific Communicable Disease Control Addendum. - Our LPHA contact person is Sam Schafer, the Senior Program Coordinator of Immunization and Access to Care, at the Washington County Dept. of Health and Human Services. - The school does not have a school nurse but has access to medical experts in the community.
-The principal and other administrators are responsible for establishing, implementing and enforcing physical distancing requirements.
+An additional log will be kept in the office for any adult who enters the building (maintenance staff, etc.) - All tracing logs will kept for at least a rolling four weeks, and will be shared with the LPHA immediately upon request. - LPHA will be contacted ASAP upon a confirmed case, and we will fully cooperate with required disinfecting, cleaning and contact tracing guidelines.

+OHA/ODE Requirements Hybrid/Onsite Plan ✓ Process to ensure that the school reports to and consults with the LPHA regarding cleaning and possible classroom or program closure if anyone who has entered school is diagnosed with COVID-19. ✓ Protocol to respond to potential outbreaks (see section 3 of the Ready Schools, Safe Learners guidance).
+In an outbreak situation, we will comply with the LPHA to limit or close the physical school, or utilize digital learning for specific cohorts, for a specified time.
+The school's Communicable Disease Management Plan was updated in July 2020, including the COVID-19 Specific Communicable Disease Control Addendum.
+Our LPHA contact person is Sam Schafer, the Senior Program Coordinator of Immunization and Access to Care, at the Washington County Dept. of Health and Human Services.
+The school does not have a school nurse but has access to medical experts in the community.
+The principal and other administrators are responsible for establishing, implementing and enforcing physical distancing